Skip to contentSkip to navigation

 David Cronenberg

-David Paul Cronenberg is a Canadian film director, screenwriter, and actor.
-He is one of the principal originators of what is commonly known as the body horror genre, with his films exploring visceral bodily transformation, infection, technology, and the intertwining of the psychological with the physical.
-In the first third of his career he explored these themes mostly through horror and science fiction films such as Scanners (1981) and Videodrome (1983), although his work has since expanded beyond these genres.
+David Cronenberg is a Canadian film director, actor, producer, and screenwriter.
+He is one of the principal originators of the body horror genre, with his films exploring visceral bodily transformation, infectious diseases, , and the intertwining of the psychological, physical, and technological.
+In the first third of his career, he explored these themes mostly through sci-fi horror films such as Scanners (1981) and Videodrome (1983), although his work has since expanded beyond these genres.
 Cronenberg's films have polarized critics and audiences alike; he has earned critical acclaim and has sparked controversy for his depictions of gore and violence.
-The Village Voice called him "the most audacious and challenging narrative director in the English-speaking world".
-His films have won numerous awards, including, for Crash, the Special Jury Prize at the 1996 Cannes Film Festival, a unique award that is distinct from the Jury Prize as it is not given annually, but only at the request of the official jury, who in this case gave the award "for originality, for daring, and for audacity".
+His films have won numerous awards, including the Special Jury Prize for Crash at the 1996 Cannes Film Festival, a unique award that is distinct from the Jury Prize as it is not given annually, but only at the request of the official jury, who in this case gave the award "for originality, for daring, and for audacity".
+From the 2000s to the 2020s, he collaborated on several films with Viggo Mortensen, including his most recent offering, Crimes of the Future (2022)

 Explore